bajicv/popgen_intro/docs/03_plink.md

 # Plink

 We will be working with `plink`, a free, open-source whole-genome association analysis toolset, designed to perform a range of basic, large-scale analyses in a computationally efficient manner.
-Even though the focus of `plink` is  on analysis of genotype/phenotype data, it is widely used in popgen as it has many features for data manipulation, it offers basic statistics, and many popgen tools assume input files to be in plink format (e.g. `ADMIXTURE`).
+Even though the focus of `plink` is  on analysis of genotype/phenotype data, it is widely used in popgen as it has many features for data manipulation, it offers basic statistics, and many popgen tools assume input files to be in plink format (e.g. `fastStructure`, `ADMIXTURE`, etc.).

-[Plink](https://www.cog-genomics.org/plink/1.9/) is a tool created for genome-wide association studies (GWAS) and research in population genetics. `Plink` parses each command line as a collection of flags (each of which starts with two dashes), plus parameters (which immediately follow a flag).
+[Plink](https://www.cog-genomics.org/plink/1.9/) is a tool created for genome-wide association studies ([GWAS](https://www.genome.gov/genetics-glossary/Genome-Wide-Association-Studies#:~:text=A%20genome%2Dwide%20association%20study,the%20presence%20of%20a%20disease.)) and research in population genetics. `Plink` parses each command line as a collection of flags (each of which starts with two dashes), plus parameters (which immediately follow a flag).
 Because Plink was developed for GWAS medical studies, many statistics and pieces of information from plink files will be not used in our analysis, such as pedigree or phenotype.

 *********************************************************************